Languedoc, La Clape

 It is in the heart of the Cathar Country that Luc's castle finds its origins in the 5th century....

 In 2005, Annick and Pascal bought Château de Paraza.
 The Domain is revived under the impetus of the...

 Our 16 hectare vineyard is divided into about twenty parcels with complex and varied terroirs: at the foot of the rocky bars we plant the Mourvèdre on a terrace.
-The soil is ochre-red and the slopes are clayey-limestone.
-It is on the plateaus with stony soils that Syrah, Grenache and Carigan flourish.
-On the other hand, different soils are mixed with each other...Lire plus Learn more
+The ground is o....Lire plus Learn more

 Our 16 hectare vineyard is divided into about twenty parcels with complex and varied terroirs: at the foot of the rocky bars we plant the Mourvèdre on a terrace.
 The soil is ochre-red and the slopes are clayey-limestone.
 It is on the plateaus with stony soils that Syrah, Grenache and Carigan flourish.
 On the other hand, different soils coexist in the valley.
 It is on the multicoloured marl of the Triassic that we plant Cabernet Franc in the deepest soils.
 They bring freshness to the wine.

 Attracted at a very young age by the expanse of scrubland and vines around Saint-Chinian, we began to build our vineyard.
 The grapes, first brought to the cooperative cellar, are gradually vinified from 1988 onwards